Local Government Elections

 About Local Government Elections

+Local Government Elections are held every 2 years on the third Saturday of October.
 Elected Members are elected for terms of four years in Western Australia.
 Elections are held every two years for half of the council, and candidates are elected using the first-past-the-post voting system.
 If a vacancy occurs within a term, an extraordinary election is held.
-See the Councillor Contacts page for current terms.
+You can go to the Councillours page to see the current terms for each of the Shire of Cuballings Elected members.

 The Electoral Commissioner is responsible for conducting all local government postal elections in Western Australia and can also conduct voting in person elections on request under the Local Government Act 1995.
 By making the Electoral Commissioner responsible for these elections, the local governments concerned ensure that elections are conducted independently and with impartiality.